solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 3. After repair is complete, the validator counts votes on each fork and computes local heaviest fork.

-4. A leader which is configured on everyone's command line sends out its heaviest fork to everyone.
+4. A coordinator which is configured on everyone's command line sends out its heaviest fork to everyone.

-5. Each validator verifies that the leader's choice is reasonable:
+5. Each validator verifies that the coordinator's choice is reasonable:

    1. If yes, proceed and restart